markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 - **2025** maintained a consistently high renewal conversion rate, averaging approximately **82%**.
 - **2026** experienced a noticeable decline, averaging approximately **49%**.
-- The decline persisted throughout the available months (January–July), indicating that the drop was likely related to the operating model change rather than seasonality.
+- The decline persisted throughout the available months (January–July), suggesting that the lower renewal conversion was consistent during the observed period.

 ---